Hypatech/ULTRAKILL-Speedrunner-Issues/README.md

 # ULTRAKILL Speedrunner Issue Tracker
 To keep track of gameplay changes which would make speedrunning more fun.

+To suggest a change, click the Issues tab at the top and create a new issue.

 # Guidelines
 - Make seperate issues for each change you want to see, so that they can be tracked and discussed seperately.
 - Title your issues in a (relatively) sane way.